invoke-ai/InvokeAI/docs/installation/models.md

     - `safetensors`: Single file, like `.ckpt` files.
 Prevents malware from lurking in a model.
     - `diffusers`: Splits the model components into separate files, allowing very fast loading.

     InvokeAI supports all three formats.
-Our backend will convert models to `diffusers` format before running them.
-This is a transparent process.

 ## Starter Models